cincospenguinos/We-reGoingHomePrototype/README.md

 ### Things to teach to the player

-- [ ] You must have the laser hit the target to go through the door
+- [x] You must have the laser hit the target to go through the door
-- [ ] You cannot cross the laser
+- [x] You cannot cross the laser
+- [x] You can move puzzle pieces
-- [ ] You can rotate any puzzle piece that you can move
+- [x] You can rotate puzzle pieces
 - [ ] Mirrors redirect laser paths
 - [ ] All the panels in the room modify the same room layout
 - [ ] Lasers of similar colors may cross each other